krawaller/algol5/modules/content/material/games/murusgallicus/about.md

 updated: 2020-02-08
 ---

-{GAME}!
-Topple your towers in a battle of wits where the forces stay balanced throughout the game.
+Murus Gallicus Advanced!
+More Murus Gallicus - now with catapults too!.
 More yabber about the game to come!